cf-convention/cf-convention.github.io/faq.md

 Questions about the CF Convention, including its Standard Names list, may be asked by [starting a new Q&A discussion](https://github.com/orgs/cf-convention/discussions/new?category=q-a-about-using-cf).
 CF community members usually respond within a day to simple questions, but allow more time if you have an advanced technical topic.

-### How do I propose a change?
+### How do I propose a change to the CF convention?

-A possible change to the CF standard may be suggested and debated initially as a [CF GitHub Discussion][cf-discussions].
-When there is a definite proposal, it must be presented and agreed to in detail as a [CF conventions issue][cf-conventions-issues], where the explicit change being requested can be refined.
+A possible change to the CF standard may be suggested and debated initially as a [CF GitHub Discussion][cf-discussions], though this is not mandatory.
+Once there is a definite proposal, it must be presented and agreed in detail as a new `enhancement` [issue in the CF conventions repository][cf-conventions-issues].
+In the issue, anyone may ask questions or make suggestions, and the proposed change to the text may be developed and refined, until consensus is achieved.
+More detailed information can be found in the [Rules for CF Conventions Changes](rules.md).

 See [How do I ask for a new standard name?](#how-do-i-ask-for-a-new-standard-name) about changes to the Standard Names list.

-### What is the process for accepting a change to the CF convention?
+### What is the process for fixing errors in the CF convention?

-The community discusses requests for changes via the mail list and trac site, and may ask questions or recommend changes.
-If no one raises objections or concerns about the change (modified as needed to address any issues) for the period of time required for that document, it is considered accepted.
-The moderators of the list typically make a final statement of acceptance once that stage has been reached.

-More detailed information can be found in the [Rules for CF Conventions Changes](rules.md).

-### What is the process for fixing errors?
+A change to correct a typo or mistake in the wording or to clarify the text (without changing its intended meaning) may be proposed as a new `defect` [issue in the CF conventions repository][cf-conventions-issues].

-Errors have a simpler workflow, but still use a community process, as described in the [Rules for Correcting Errors in CF Documents](errors.md).
+The workflow is described in the [Rules for Correcting Errors in CF Documents](errors.md), and is simpler than for enhancements.

 ### When are changes added to the CF Convention?